Radovan Pankov (politician)

-Private career
+Background

-Pankov is from the village of Tovariševo in Bačka Palanka in the province of Vojvodina.
-Now retired, he was formerly an educator in private life.
+Pankov was from the village of Tovariševo in Bačka Palanka in the province of Vojvodina.
+He was an educator in his private life.

-Politician
+Pankov died in Novi Sad on 5 November 2024.

+Political career

 Early years (1990–94)

 Pankov was a leading participant in Vojvodina's so-called "Yoghurt Revolution" of October 1988, which led to the overthrow of the province's existing government and its replacement by allies of Slobodan Milošević.
 In 1990, he was appointed to the executive committee of the SPS's main board.
 He also served as leader of the SPS in Vojvodina in the early-to-mid-1990s.

 He was elected to the Serbian parliament in the 1990 Serbian election, winning the single-member constituency of Bačka Palanka II–Bač.
 The Socialist Party won a majority government in the election, and on 16 January 1991 Pankov was chosen as a deputy speaker of the assembly.
 He served in this role for the next two years.
 He was also chosen as part of Serbia's delegation to the Yugoslavian Assembly's Chamber of Republics in 1992 and also served as vice-president of this assembly over the next year.

 Serbia adopted a system of proportional representation prior to the 1992 Serbian parliamentary election.
 Pankov appeared in the lead position on the SPS's electoral list for the Novi Sad division in this election and received an automatic mandate when the list won nine seats.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates from successful lists in numerical order, with the remaining two-thirds distributed amongst other candidates on the lists at the discretion of the sponsoring parties.)
 The Socialists won a minority government and remained in power through an informal alliance with the far-right Serbian Radical Party (Srpska radikalna stranka, SRS).
 Pankov continued to serve in the assembly's delegation to the Chamber of Republics.

 The SPS's alliance with the SRS broke down in 1993, and a new parliamentary election was held in December of that year.
 Pankov again appeared in the lead position on the SPS's list in Novi Sad and was re-elected when the list won thirteen mandates.
 The Socialists won an increased minority victory and formed a new coalition government with New Democracy (Nova demokratija, ND).

 In January 1994, Pankov supported Milan Martić's candidacy for president of the self-proclaimed Republic of Serbian Krajina in Croatia.
 The following month, Pankov was re-appointed to another term in Serbia's delegation to the Chamber of Republics.